 My top ten choices for the best destinations for solo female travellers are based on my own experiences and my research on the safest places for solo female travellers.

-Prior to going to these countries, I did a bit of research first and scroll through Instagram to get travel inspiration.
+Before going to these countries, I did some research first and scrolled through Instagram to get travel inspiration.

-But my ultimate decision for travelling to a new place for the first time as a solo female traveller has to do with how safe I feel in the new country and what type of experiences I want out of it.
+But my ultimate decision to travel to a new place for the first time as a solo female traveller has to do with how safe I feel in the new country and what kind of experiences I want from it.

 1. Japan

-Japan is rated as the 9th safest place in the world, according to the Global Peace Index.
-The crime rate is low, and the chances of pickpocketing and scam are very low as well.
+According to the Global Peace Index, Japan is rated as the 9th safest place in the world.
+The crime rate is low, and the chances of pickpocketing and scams are very low as well.

-Japan is the best place to travel alone for the first time because the country is safe for solo travellers, locals are friendly and helpful and there are so many things to do in Japan.
-I especially love how Japanese people are so polite, conscientious, and humble.
-If you think language is a barrier for travelling to Japan, it is not an issue.
+Japan is the best place to travel alone for the first time because the country is safe for solo travellers, locals are friendly and helpful, and there are many things to do in Japan.
+I especially love how Japanese people are polite, conscientious, and humble.
+It is not an issue if you think language is a barrier to travelling to Japan.
 Getting around is quite easy, and Google Translate can do a lot of the work.

-I’ve been to Japan six times and visited major cities like Tokyo, Kyoto, Osaka, and Hiroshima.
+I’ve been to Japan more than ten times and visited major cities like Tokyo, Kyoto, Osaka, and Hiroshima.
 I’ve also been to Kyushu, the southern island where you will find Fukuoka, Kumamoto and Kagoshima.
-And I’ve been to some of the off-the-beaten-path places like Nara, Uji, Himeji, Naoshima, Teshima, Kurashiki, Onomichi, and Miyajima.
-Even though I visited these places over several trips, it is possible to fit it all in one month.
+And I’ve been to some off-the-beaten-path places like Nara, Uji, Himeji, Naoshima, Teshima, Kurashiki, Onomichi, and Miyajima.
+Even though I visited these places over several trips, it is possible to fit them all in one month.

 I highly recommend Japan as it is one of the best places to travel alone for the first time.
 And it is fantastic for anyone who wants to experience cosmopolitan cities, rich culture and heritage and gorgeous natural landscapes.